Ownership and License Questions

 How does Pathfinder Infinite differ from the Paizo Community Use Policy (CUP)?

 Both Pathfinder Infinite and the Paizo Community Use Policy allow you to use Paizo’s IP, reference Pathfinder and other trademarks, and use some Paizo-owned art.
 The primary difference between them is that the CUP is strictly non-commercial, meaning you can’t sell the content created under it or restrict access to it behind a paywall.
+They also grant you permission to use different pieces of IP, and you can only release content on the Pathfinder Infinite or Starfinder Infinite marketplaces under the Infinite License, not the CUP.

-Alternatively, Pathfinder Infinite allows you to use the Lost Omens setting, an even larger selection of artwork, as well as content created by other Pathfinder Infinite authors.
+Alternatively, Pathfinder Infinite allows you to use the Lost Omens setting and an even larger selection of artwork, as well as content created by other Pathfinder Infinite authors.
 Furthermore, it allows you to sell your product on the Pathfinder Infinite marketplace at PathfinderInfinite.com.
-If it’s a product containing rules, you must still adhere to the terms of the OGL.

-Under the Pathfinder Infinite program, you can publish Pathfinder material that uses the Lost Omens setting (formerly called the Pathfinder Chronicles setting or simply the Pathfinder campaign setting).
-If it’s a product containing rules, you must still adhere to the terms of the OGL, but you can claim compatibility with either or both of the Pathfinder RPG rules sets.
+Under the Pathfinder Infinite program, you can publish Pathfinder material that uses the Lost Omens setting (formerly called the Pathfinder Chronicles setting or simply the Pathfinder campaign setting) or the Starfinder setting.
+Depending what game system it’s made for, you can also claim compatibility with any Pathfinder or Starfinder rules set.

 Does Paizo own any unique IP that I create in my Pathfinder Infinite publications?